amoser/Klonoa-stuff/README.md

 A Lua script meant to aid exploration of Klonoa: Door To Phantomile

-## Requirements
+### Requirements

--US version of Klonoa: Door To Phantomile (I am planning to support all PSX versions; if anyone is able to test this on other versions, please let me know what results you get)
+-US version of Klonoa: Door To Phantomile (I awould like to support all PSX versions, but I'm not sure how involved this would be; if anyone is able to test this on other versions, please let me know what results you get)

 -Compatible PSX BIOS

 -BizHawk emulator (tested on 2.4.2)

-## Installing and Running
+### Installing and Running

 1. Click the green "code" button toward the top-right of this page
 2. Choose "Download Zip"